abdul4rehman215/Red-Hat-System-Administration/lab40-nfs-configuration-for-file-sharing/interview_qna.md

-# 🎤 Interview Questions – Lab 40: Configuring NFS for File Sharing
+# 🎤 Interview Q&A – Lab 40: Configuring NFS for File Sharing

 ---